This hiking packing list for a long distance trek has everything you need to take with you to make the most of your trip.

 - Lowa Renegade GTX Mid – for both men and women.

-If you are into photography as much as I am, you’ll want to take a good camera on your trip.
+If you are into photography as much as I am, take a good camera on your trip.
 If not, a good smartphone will do.

 This is the camera gear I normally take with me: